-There is a display compatibility issue when RailOS is used on high resolution monitors.
+There is sometimes a display compatibility issue when RailOS is used on high resolution monitors.
 It can be corrected by right clicking on the railway.exe icon on the desktop or in Windows Explorer, left clicking ‘Properties’ in the submenu, then selecting the ‘Compatibility’ tab and ticking the ‘Disable display scaling on high DPI settings’ box, then clicking the ‘OK’ button.
 On some versions of Windows the box says ‘Override’ instead of ‘Disable’ but the effect is the same.
 That should fix the problem but the display might then be too small to use effectively, in which case the screen resolution should be reduced appropriately in Windows display settings.

 When high resolution screens became available many applications became too small for them to be used effectively.
 Selecting a lower screen resolution made them bigger, but often text appeared fuzzy.